cloudmiketyson/game/README.md

-# Continuous Deployment using AWS Code Pipeline and S3
+# Project for Continuous Deployment using AWS Code Pipeline and S3

 This repo contains the code files used in this [YouTube video](https://youtu.be/biYVW1TMYAU).